Shawn Mendes discography

-Canadian singer and songwriter Shawn Mendes has released four studio albums, two live albums, two reissues, three extended plays, 20 music videos, twenty singles (including two as a featured artist), and nine promotional singles.
+Canadian singer-songwriter Shawn Mendes has released five studio albums, two live albums, one reissue, three extended plays, twenty-five singles (including five as a featured artist), and eleven promotional singles.
 He has sold over 20 million albums and 175 million singles worldwide.
-According to RIAA, Mendes has sold 26.5 million digital singles and 4 million certified albums in the US.
+According to RIAA, Mendes has sold 50.5 million digital singles and 5 million certified albums in the US.

 Mendes released his first single "Life of the Party" in June 2014, which debuted in the top 25 of the US Billboard Hot 100, making him the youngest artist to debut in the top 25 of the Hot 100 with their debut song.
 He followed this with an extended play in July 2014, The Shawn Mendes EP, which debuted at number five on Billboard.

 His debut studio album, Handwritten (2015), debuted at number one on the Billboard 200 with 119,000 equivalent album units, selling 106,000 copies in its first week.
 "Something Big" was released as the second single from the album on November 7, 2014, eventually peaking at number 80.
 The third single from the album, "Stitches", became an international hit, peaking at number one in the UK, number four on the US Billboard Hot 100, number one on Billboard Adult Top 40, and number one on Billboard Adult Contemporary, becoming his first top entry on the UK Singles Chart and his first top 10 in the US.
 In November 2015, Mendes and Camila Cabello who was at the time a member of the group Fifth Harmony, released their collaborative song "I Know What You Did Last Summer".
 The song was included on the Revisited reissue of Handwritten.